While VB Migration Partner can often automatically translate most VB6 constructs,

 Unreachable code detection in current version of VB Migration Partner accounts neither

-for conditional structures (e.g. If blocks) nor for unhandled errors.
-For example,
+for conditional structures (e.g. If blocks) nor for unhandled errors caused by an

-in the following example the code analyzer fails to detect that the call to Test2
+fails to detect that the call to Test3 is unreachable:

 Public Sub Test(ByVal x As Integer)